Attendees: Ken Balklow, John Scott, Stephen Dixon, Sue Glasscock, Les Coe & John Brown

-Proceeding to the small pond we noted Broad Buckler Fern (Dryopteris dilatata), Scally Male Fern (D. pseudomas), a Cowslip/Primula hybrid, Guelder Rose (Viburnum opulus) on the way, and there found Wood False Brome (Brachypodium sylvaticum), Early Purple Orchid (Orchis mascula), and Sweet Violet (Viola ordorata).
+Proceeding to the small pond we noted Broad Buckler-fern (Dryopteris dilatata), Golden-scaled Male-fern (D. affinis), a Cowslip/Primula hybrid, Guelder Rose (Viburnum opulus) on the way, and there found Wood False-brome (Brachypodium sylvaticum), Early-purple Orchid (Orchis mascula), and Sweet Violet (Viola ordorata).

-Returning to the main track again, we noted Yellow Pimpernel (Lysimachia nemorum), Hairy Brome (Bromus ramosus), and then some non-flowering Common Gromwell (Lithospermum officinale), which still had last years white seeds attached.
+Returning to the main track, we noted Yellow Pimpernel (Lysimachia nemorum), Hairy Brome (Bromus ramosus), and then some non-flowering Common Gromwell (Lithospermum officinale), which still had last years white seeds attached.

 |Common Gromwell (Lithospermum officinale)|

-At the Ginny Spring we found Broad Leaf Cotton Grass (Eriophorum latifolium), Marsh Valarian (Valeriana dioica), Hairy Woodrush (Luzula pilosa), Black Bog Rush (Schoenus nigricans) and White Beak Sedge (Rhynchospora alba).
+At the Ginny Spring we found Broad-leaved Cottongrass (Eriophorum latifolium)), Marsh Valarian (Valeriana dioica), Hairy Woodrush (Luzula pilosa), Black Bog-rush (Schoenus nigricans) and White Beak-sedge (Rhynchospora alba).